Skip to Content

 J

 Journal Also known as periodicals.
 A journal is an information source that is published at regular intervals under the same title.
 Each individual issue will consist of a collection of articles written by different authors on very specific topics.
 They may be available in print or electronic format.
-You can search for journals at Queen's using the Library Catalogue
+You can search for journals at Queen's using Library Search.

 K